apnadkarni/blt/doc/graph.rst

     Specifies how to represent error bars on the graph.

     **x**
-      Display error bars  or the x-axis.
+      Display error bars for the x-axis.

     **xhigh**
-      Display error bars  or the x-axis.
+      Display error bars  for the x-axis.

     **xlow**
-      Display error bars  or the x-axis.
+      Display error bars  for the x-axis.

     **y**
-      Display error bars  or the y-axis.
+      Display error bars  for the y-axis.

     **yhigh**
-      Display error bars  or the x-axis.
+      Display error bars  for the x-axis.

     **ylow**
-      Display error bars  or the x-axis.
+      Display error bars  for the x-axis.

     **both**
-      Display error bars  or the y-axis.
+      Display error bars  for the y-axis.

   **-errorbarcolor**  *colorName*
     Specifies the color of the error bars.
 If *colorName* is "defcolor",